J700070/random-stock-analyzer/README.md

 # Random stock picker

-Picks a random stock from the Finnhub database.
+### Tired of performing worse than some dartists monkey?
+Pick a random stock and perform just like them!
+The random stock picker provides random tickers with fundamental data from different API's, the objective is to provide a unique way of discovering and analysing stocks.